syncfusion-content/windowsforms-docs/WindowsForms/Section508Compliance/VPAT.md

 Essential Diagram: Supported with minor exceptions.
 Control provides functionality that allows setting colors for almost all the elements by providing a large range of colors to choose from.<br/><br/>Other products: Fully supported.<br/><br/></td></tr>
 <tr>
 <td>
-(k) Software does not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.<br/><br/></td><td>
+(k) Software does not use flashing or blinking text, objects or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.<br/><br/></td><td>
 Fully Supported<br/><br/></td><td>
 All Essential Studio for Windows Forms controls provide functionality that conforms to these criteria.<br/><br/></td></tr>
 <tr>